 ThingLink is an interactive media platform that empowers you to create more engaging content by adding rich media links to photos and video.
 You can create interactive news photography, maps, posters, infographics, and shoppable product catalogues in just a few minutes.

 Because you’re not going to be working 100% alone on this mammoth task, are you?

-Trello is a really simple tool that organises all of a project’s constituent parts into ‘cards’ that contain images, text, checklists, due dates, responsibilities and more – in fact, everything you need to get the job done.
+Trello is a straightforward tool that organises all of a project’s constituent parts into ‘cards’ that contain images, text, checklists, due dates, responsibilities and more – in fact, everything you need to get the job done.

 Fabulous integrated collaboration tool as used by Airbnb, Buzzfeed and the Wall Street Journal, among others.
-Keeps all your team’s conversations and thoughts on a project in one place.
-It’s instantly searchable, available wherever you go – and dovetails with just about every app you could wish it to.
+It keeps all your team’s conversations and thoughts on a project in one place.
+It’s instantly searchable, available wherever you go – and dovetails with just about every app you could wish.